clvrmktg/clvr/content/portfolio/clear-choice-glass/index.md

 subhead = "Hurricane-Rated Windows & Doors Made in Nassau, Bahamas"

 # Overview paragraph
-overview = "We partnered with Clear Choice Glass, a Nassau-based manufacturer of hurricane-rated windows and doors, to create a professional, responsive website.
-The new site highlights their product range, strengthens their local presence, and provides a clear path for customer inquiries."
+overview = "We partnered with Clear Choice Glass, a Nassau manufacturer of hurricane-rated windows and doors, to design a responsive website featuring their project gallery, strengthening local presence, and streamlining customer inquiries."

 # Industries this project belongs to
 industries = ["Construction", "Manufacturing"]